TimVanMourik/Porcupine/docs/_examples/zzz_your_example_here.md

 permalink: /examples/a-short-name-of-your-workflow
 ---

-Follow the instructions on the [examples](/Porcupine/examples/) page to add your pipeline to our example gallery!
+Follow the instructions in the [Contributing](/Porcupine/documentation/advanced/contributing) section in our documentation on how to add your pipeline to our example gallery!